 Istanbul 21 August 2016:

-Hundreds take to the streets in Istanbul, only a few days after Hande’s murder.
+A few days after Hande’s murder, hundreds took to the streets in Istanbul, to demonstrate.
 Turkey’s LGBTI community is exhausted and has had enough of violence, threats and political terror.
-The brutal violence Hande was subjected to and the half-hearted investigation carried out by the police, is provoking and saddening.
+They are filled with despair and provoked by the brutal violence Hande was subjected to and the half-hearted investigation carried out by the police.

-The hashtag #HandeKadereSesVer, translated as “Give Hande Kader a voice” becomes a hollow echo of Hande’s own words from one year and some forty days before.
-Knowing that Hande’s own story is over, makes it even more important to relay what she said.
-Hande, #rest in power – nobody believes that Hande will rest in peace.
-Her death is not something you can lay to rest, #rest in peace.
+The hashtag #HandeKadereSesVer, translated as “Give Hande Kader a voice” echoes Hande’s own words from one year and some forty days ago.
+Given the fact that Hande’s story has ended, makes it even more important to convey her message.
+Hande, #rest in power – but nobody believes that Hande will rest in peace, as her death is not something that can be laid to rest, #rest in peace.

-“Transphobic people say they are afraid of transgender persons, when in fact they are the ones posing a danger to transgender persons”, one person says on Twitter.
+“Transphobic people say they are afraid of trans persons, when in fact they are the ones posing a danger to transgender people”, one person says on Twitter.

-“How can raping and burning a transgender person be considered more acceptable than being transgender?” another says.
+“How can raping and burning a transgender person be considered more acceptable than being transgender”? another asks.

 20 November, every year:

-The Trans Murder Monitoring project monitors the murder of transgender persons all over the world, and the names are publicized in connection with the annual Transgender Day of Remembrance on 20 November.
-All over the world, several hundred names are remembered every year.
-2982 transgender persons have been killed since the project started in 2008.
-The Transgender Day of Remembrance is both a memorial and a warning – who will not survive the coming year?
-The number increases annually.
+The Trans Murder Monitoring project monitors the murder of transgender persons worldwide.
+Their names are published in connection with the annual Transgender Day of Remembrance on 20 November.
+Several hundred names are remembered every year, across the world.
+Since the project started in 2008 and until 2019, 3314 transgendered persons have been killed.
+The Transgender Day of Remembrance is a memorial as well as a day of warning – who will not survive the coming year?
+The number of victims increases every year.

 You’re taking pictures, but you’re not publishing them.
 Nobody can hear our voices!

-Transphobic attitudes and legislation are among the biggest human rights challenges in Europe today.
-In addition to murder and violence, the need for recognition of gender identity is met with demands of forced sterilization and committal to psychiatric clinics, loss of parental rights and compulsory divorce when changing one’s legal gender, stigma and marginalization.
-Brave trans activists are fighting for the right to be yourself, and far too often, they are fighting alone.
+Transphobic attitudes and legislation are among the greatest human rights challenges in Europe today.
+The need for recognition of gender identity is met with demands of forced sterilization and admission to psychiatric clinics, loss of parental rights and mandatory divorce when changing one’s legal gender.
+In addition, transpersons are facing murder, violence, stigma and marginalization.
+Brave trans activists are fighting for their right to be themselves, but too often are they fighting alone.

-This is why Hande’s words, and to speak out because she no longer can – #GiHandeKaderEnStemme, is so important.
-Hande criticised journalists for not describing what they were seeing.
-Let’s listen very closely to what is being said.
+Therefore, it is so important to speak out Hande’s words, because she no longer can – ##HandeKadereSesVer – Give voice to Hande Kader.
+Hande criticised journalists for not telling what they saw.
+So we should listen very carefully to her story.